The Naked Gun: From the Files of Police Squad!: Box office

 The film was released on December 2, 1988, and on its opening weekend, finished in first place at the box office in the United States and Canada, grossing $9.3 million.
 In its second weekend, it grossed $6.1 million, falling to second place behind the newly released Twins ($11.2 million).
-The film went on to gross $78.8 million at the United States and Canada box office and $73.7 million overseas for a worldwide total of $152.4 million.
+The film went on to gross $78.8 million at the United States and Canada box office and $73.7 million overseas for a worldwide total of $152.5 million.

 Critical response

 Upon its initial release, The Naked Gun: From the Files of Police Squad! received critical acclaim, and it has since been regarded as one of the greatest comedy films of all time.
-On Rotten Tomatoes, the film has a rating of 88%, based on 139 reviews, with an average rating of 7.7/10.
+On Rotten Tomatoes, the film has a rating of 88%, based on 144 reviews.
 The site's critical consensus reads, "The Naked Gun: From the Files of Police Squad! is loaded chock full of gags that are goofy, unapologetically crass, and ultimately hilarious."
 On Metacritic, the film has a score of 76 out of 100, based on 13 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.
 Roger Ebert of the Chicago Sun-Times gave the film three-and-a-half stars (out of four), and said: "The movie is as funny, let it be said, as any comedy released this year ...
 You laugh, and then you laugh at yourself for laughing."
 It was voted the 14th best comedy of all time in a Channel 4 poll.
 The film was selected by The New York Times as one of "The Best 1,000 Movies Ever Made".
 It was named the 7th Funniest Comedy Ever on a poll by Empire.